What Is Teaching Unplugged And How Do I Do It?

 There is more than one way to skin a cat.

-While we’re not sure if this saying is actually true when it comes to cats, we do know that it’s true when it comes to teaching English as a Foreign Language.
-Over the years, we have developed a number of approaches and methods to teach English which are realized practically in a range of teaching techniques.
+While we’re not sure if this saying is actually true when it comes to cats, we do know that it’s true when it comes to teaching English as a foreign language.
+Over the years, we have developed a number of approaches and methods to teach English which are realised practically in a range of teaching techniques.
 Some of them are pretty straightforward – the Lexical Approach, for example – while others are a bit more off-the-wall, such as Suggestopedia.

 What is Teaching Unplugged?